grafana/mimir/docs/sources/mimir/references/http-api/index.md

 POST /compactor/delete_tenant
 ```

-Request deletion of ALL tenant data.
+Request deletion of ALL tenant data for the tenant specified in the `X-Scope-OrgID` header.
+If authentication is disabled,
+then the default `anonymous` tenant is deleted (configurable by `-auth.no-auth-tenant`).

 Requires [authentication](#authentication).